ftravers/PublicDocumentation/sbt.md

-Learning to use sbt (Simple Build Tool)
+Learning to use sbt (Simple Build Tool) with IDEA IntelliJ

 # Setup